Verdicts and Settlements

 When the nursing home corporation indicated it would fight the case tooth and nail, the Meredith family's personal attorney, John Scotchel, contacted Bordas & Bordas attorneys Jim Bordas and Chris Regan to prosecute the case.
 After eighteen months of exhaustive preparation, including the retention of four different expert witnesses by Bordas & Bordas, the case came to trial in the Circuit Court of Harrison County, West Virginia.

-Bordas & Bordas tried the case to a jury verdict of $50,000,000.00, awarding damages to the Merediths and finding the home liable for punitive damages as well.
+Bordas & Bordas tried the case to a jury verdict, awarding damages to the Merediths and finding the home liable for punitive damages as well.
 After the verdict, the parties settled.
 The case was featured in the National Law Journal and was rated one of the top verdicts of 2002.